adityasaurabh025/Leetcode-Questions/README.md

 # Leetcode-Questions
-This Repo is a collection of daily leetcode challenge and thier solution.
+This Repo is a collection of daily leetcode challenge and their solution.